 The NJPMP is also only as good as its reporting.
 It relies on the reports from prescribers and pharmacists and it may be ineffective where reporting is inaccurate.
 In some cases, human error can create inaccurate reports, but it may also fail to identify pill mills if those clandestine clinics report incorrect prescribing numbers.

 If you or someone you know is struggling with a substance use disorder that’s related to opioids or any other addictive drug, there’s help available.
-To learn more about addiction treatment and how it can help lead you to lasting recovery, speak to anaddiction treatment specialist at Serenity at Summit.
+To learn more about addiction treatment and how it can help lead you to lasting recovery, speak to an addiction treatment specialist at Serenity at Summit.
+Contact us to hear about our NJ Detox and therapy options that can help to address your substance use and the issues that surround it.
+Freedom from active addiction may just be a call away.